davidzholland/carpe-diem-time-entry/README.md

     pip install -r requirements.txt
     ```

-1. For Carpe Diem Desktop, get your Carpe Diem user details and secret
+1. For Carpe Diem Desktop, get your Carpe Diem user details and secret.
+You can skip this step if using Carpe Diem Web.

     Copy `.env.example` to `.env` (hint: `cp .env.example .env`).
 Replace the placeholders within `.env`, including the `<` `>` characters with the values derived from the steps below.
 Add your timekeeper Id as `timekeeperId` and your name to `name` as `JOHN.SMITH`.
 Ensure the last line is blank.